2 CHRONICLES

 CHAPTER 1

-- a.
-He asked for wisdom to lead God's people. b.
-God also gave him riches, wealth, and honor.
+3. a.
+Solomon asked God for wisdom to lead God\\'s people. b.
+God also gave him riches, wealth, and honor that he did not ask for.

 CHAPTER 2